What are terpenes? Why the smell of weed may dictate the effects

 A recent study assessed its effects on the cognitive function of older adults with dementia.
 Subjects were exposed to varying amounts of eucalyptol diffused in the air.
 Their cognitive and behavioral status improved within days.

-The cannabis plant is a good source of geraniol.
+The cannabis plant is also a source of geraniol.
 This compound has strong antioxidant effects and may suppress tumor growth.
 Moreover, it sensitizes cancer cells to chemotherapy agents.

 Current evidence suggests that geraniol may protect against breast, skin, liver, and colon cancers.
 It also appears to benefit those with melanoma, leukemia, and pancreatic cancer.